-- Studies using lung lavage with dilute surfactant (Survanta) in ventilated infants with severe MAS does not decrease the duration of respiratory support but may produce a reduction in mortality, especially in units not offering ECMO.
+Studies using lung lavage with dilute surfactant (Survanta) in ventilated infants with severe MAS do not decrease the duration of respiratory support but may produce a reduction in mortality, especially in units not offering ECMO.

-- In those intubated the trachea should be suctioned by small volume saline lavage if there is clinical evidence of build-up of meconium or secretions in the large airways.
+In those intubated, the trachea should be suctioned by small-volume saline lavage if there is clinical evidence of build-up of meconium or secretions in the large airways.10

 - fluid restriction

-- antibiotic therapy should be continued until primary bacterial infection is excluded
+- antibiotic therapy until primary bacterial infection is excluded

 Get in touch